 CareFirst continues to fund innovative community initiatives and programs throughout its service area to improve the region’s health care delivery systems, promote change on broader health initiatives, and, ultimately improve the long-term health of the community.

-Read below to learn more about CareFirst’s funding priorities.
+Read below to learn more about CareFirst’s funding framework and priorities.

 Since 2007, CareFirst has committed more than $17 million to maternal and child health initiatives.
 Recent and ongoing grants are improving access to pre- and post-natal care; organizing comprehensive community resources around women and child health; building supports for vulnerable new parents; reversing factors that drive infant mortality; and addressing factors that contribute to prematurity, low birth weight and unsafe sleep.Serving Mothers & Their Children